vertices-network/vertices-x-cube/README.md

 implementations on how to use the Vertices middleware on the STM32 based boards.

-The simplest way to start using this expansion software is to run the [vertices-client](Projects/B-L4S5I-IOT01A/Applications/vertices-client) sample application.

 The project is based on the [IOTA implementation](https://www.st.com/en/embedded-software/x-cube-iota1.html).
 The implementation has been kept into this project.

+The simplest way to start using this expansion software is to run the [vertices-client](Projects/B-L4S5I-IOT01A/Applications/vertices-client) sample application.

+> ⚠️ This project is a demo to show the capabilities of the Vertices SDK on STM32 microcontrollers.
+It shouldn't be used in production without major modifications.

 ## Getting started